• Skip to primary navigation

 4. Allow Media Access for Apps in Microsoft Teams

-Open Microsoft Teams Settings > select Permissions tab in the left-pane.
-In the right-pane, toggle on Media (Camera, microphone, speakers) option.
+2. On the Settings screen, select Permissions tab in the left-pane.
+In the right-pane, provide Media (Camera, microphone, speakers) access by moving the Slider to ON position.

 Allow Media Access in Microsoft Teams